Search Posts

 8. The system automatically creates the intercompany supplier invoice (B) after the intercompany customer invoice (A) is created in the delivering company and after the goods are received (7b) in the selling company.

-9. The customer invoice (C) can be created after the goods are issued for delivery by the delivering company.
+9. The customer invoice (C) is created after the goods are issued for delivery by the delivering company.

 Note: Universal Parallel Accounting UPA is not a prerequisite for Advanced Intercompany Sales within SAP S/4HANA.
 While UPA can be used to manage intercompany sales, it's not essential for its functionality.
-The advanced intercompany sales process handles the automated creation of intercompany purchase and sales orders, and valuation in transit, which occurs even without UPA.
+The advanced intercompany sales process handles the automated creation of intercompany purchases, sales orders, and valuations in transit, which occurs even without UPA.

-Join us at the SAP Controlling Financials conference to learn more about SAP Advanced Intercompany Sales and other topics.
+Join us at the SAP Controlling Financials conference to learn more about SAP Advanced Intercompany Sales and other important SAP S/4HANA topics